ecg-icas/icas/src/source/reference/get-ad-id-funnel.rst

 =============    ========    ============================================================================
 Name             Type        Description
 =============    ========    ============================================================================
-cpc              integer     The CPC value in euro cents for which to make the prediction.
+cpc              integer     The cpc value in euro cents for which to make the prediction.
 Mandatory field.
 _include         string      Comma-separated-list of fields to include.
 Optional, default is all fields.
 _exclude         string      Comma-separated-list of fields to omit.
 Optional, default empty.
 =============    ========    ============================================================================